withastro/astro/.changeset/selfish-donuts-approve.md

 'astro': patch
 ---

-makes the output of 'astro preferences list' more verbose
+Improves the CLI output of `astro preferences list` to include additional relevant information